dinhanhthi/dinhanhthi.com/posts/project/2019-12-08-titanic-disaster.md

   - Convert categorical variables to dummy ones using `pd.get_dummies()`.
   - Impute missing continuous values using `sklearn.impute.SimpleImputer`.
   - Take an idea to change `Age` to a categorical feature and then also convert to dummy.
-- Using `GridSearchCV` to find the optimal hyper parameters and apply some algorithms, e.g. Random Forest.
+- Using `GridSearchCV` to find the optimal hyper parameters and apply some algorithms, e.g. ==Random Forest==.
 - Export the result to an output file.